meltingscales/amethyst-algorithms-minecraft-intro-to-cs-course/README.md

 - 1.2: data types: str, float, list, array, char[]
 - 1.3: variables: local, global
 - 1.4: simple statements
+- 1.4a: order of evaluation
 - 1.5: advanced statements
 - 1.6: global functions
 - 1.7: member functions
-- order of evaluation
-- classes
+- 1.8: classes
-- why should we use OOP?
+- 1.9: why should we use OOP?
-- why is OOP bad sometimes?
+- 1.10: why is OOP bad sometimes?
-- for loops
+- 1.11: for loops
-- while loops
+- 1.12: while loops
-- interfaces
+- 1.13: interfaces

 ### project 2: IDE Setup

-- why are we using a very advanced editor?
+- why are we using IntelliJ IDEA?
 - how do we debug?
 - what is gradle?
 - what is neoforged?
+- sample `onBlockBreak` code

 ### project 3: let's make our own tree!

 - new wood block + texture
 - new leaf block + texture